rafi-n/challenge_M01/README.md

 ## Overview and Origin

 Hive Blockchain Technologies Ltd (Hive), is a cryptocurrency mining firm.
 Located in Vancouver, BC, got its start back in 1987 as Leeta Gold Corp, when it was incorporated.
-Leeta combined with Genesis Mining Ltd, a leading crypto miner at the time and changed its name in September 2017, to more closely match its current operations.
+Leeta combined with Genesis Mining Ltd, a leading crypto miner at the time and changed its name in September 2017, to more closely match its current operations. - [yahoo]

 > Genesis Mining, the world's leading hashpower provider with over 700,000 customers, has entered into an exclusive partnership with HIVE to provide and operate up to five blockchain Data Centres - [newswire]